nextflow-io/nextflow/docs/process.rst

 The ``afterScript`` directive allows you to execute a custom (Bash) snippet immediately *after* the main process has run.
 This may be useful to clean up your staging area.

-.. warning:: In combination with the :ref:`container directive <process-container>`, the ``afterScript`` will be executed outside the specified container.
-The ``afterScript`` is always executed in the host environment.
+.. warning:: When combined with the :ref:`container directive <process-container>`, the ``afterScript`` will be executed outside the specified container.
+In other words, the ``afterScript`` is always executed in the host environment.

 .. _process-beforeScript: